Frequently Asked Questions

 The semi-finalists in the pageant will be named during the first portion of the pageant finals on the last day of the pageant weekend.
 No one will know who the semi-finalists are until that moment in the pageant finals show.
 All contestants will participate throughout the pageant finals show.

-Unfortunately, the state pageant offices must keep your application and contestant photos on record for the Miss Universe Organization, and these photos will not be able to be returned to you after the pageant.
-Please be sure that you are not sending us your only copy of the photo.
+Unfortunately, the state pageant offices must keep your application and contestant photos on record for the Miss USA & Miss Teen USA Pageant Organization, and these photos will not be able to be returned to you after the pageant.
+Thus, we prefer digital photo submissions.
+Please be sure that you are not sending us your only printed copy of a photo.

 The state pageant judging panel consists of experienced judges from the modeling industry, entertainment industry, pageant industry, media, and the business community.

+Please make as many copies of the Sponsor Receipt as you need.
 If you are getting individual cash donations from family and friends who do not need or want a receipt, you do not need to provide a Sponsor Receipt.
-If you have a sponsor who would like a receipt, you can print one by clicking here.
+Additional copies of the Sponsor Receipt can be printed by clicking here.

-In this packet, as well as on our website, you will find the hotels which the state pageant recommends for family and friends.
+In your registration materials, as well as on our website, you will find the hotels which the state pageant recommends for family and friends.
 Be sure to tell them to mention to hotel reservations that they are “Friends or Family of a Miss USA/Teen USA state contestant” so they get a discounted rate!

 Unfortunately, video cameras and still cameras are not permitted at the pageant preliminaries and pageant finals.
-Photos and DVDs will be available for purchase.
+Photos and videos will be available for purchase.

 A couple weeks prior to the state pageant weekend, you will receive an order form for both photos and videos.
 If you would like to purchase either of these items, you can simply fill out the form and turn it in to the official pageant photographer and videographer at the state pageant check-in on the first day of pageant weekend.
 In addition, you can turn in that order form anytime throughout the state pageant weekend.
 Please note that no video and no photography will be allowed during the show by event attendees.

-They can purchase them online with a credit card at www.usastatepageants.com, or they can purchase tickets with cash at the pageant (please keep in mind that the show can be sold out, so it is best to have them purchase the tickets in advance online).
-Please note that online tickets sales are not mailed, but must be picked up by the purchaser at the will call ticket table at the pageant.
+They can purchase them online with a credit card at the state pageant website, or they can purchase tickets with cash at the pageant (please keep in mind that the show can be sold out, so it is best to have them purchase the tickets in advance online).
+Please note that online tickets sales are not mailed and must be picked up by the purchaser at the will call ticket table at the pageant.

-For your convenience, we have many items available for sale on our online store at www.usastatepageants.com/store.
+For your convenience, we have many items available for sale on our online store here.
 In addition, our staff will have many items available for you to purchase onsite during the state pageant weekend.

 If you receive cash contributions for your registration fee, you may put that money into a money order or send a personal check.
 Please DO NOT send cash through the mail at any time.
 If your cash collected exceeds the registration fee for the state pageant, then you do not have to send in the additional cash.